Henrique Salas Römer: Presidential candidacy

 Henrique Salas Römer spent the next two years touring the country, and at the end of 1997 announced his independent candidacy for the Presidency of the Republic.
 At the time of the announcement, neither he nor Hugo Chávez were considered likely winners.
 However, the traditional parties had lost popular support, and these two candidates ended up obtaining 97% of the vote.
 During his political career, Salas Römer had to create two parties since it was a legal requirement to register a candidacy.
 In 1995, he founded Proyecto Carabobo, which, three months later and following his son's victory, became the first regional party.
 In 1998, he decided to create Proyecto Venezuela in order to register his presidential candidacy, and the new party obtained significant representation in the National Congress.

 Throughout 1998, it became increasingly clear that the race was between Henrique Salas Römer and Hugo Chávez.
 Salas Römer emerged as a credible candidate after Chacao mayor Irene Sáez lost ground, reaching 21% in the polls in August 1998.
 Meanwhile, support for Chávez grew from 5% in September 1997 to over 10% by the end of February 1998.
 By May, he had surpassed 30%, and by August, polls placed him in the lead for the first time, with 39% against Salas Römer's 38%, within the margin of error.
 A few weeks before the election, the traditional parties Acción Democrática (AD) and COPEI endorsed Salas Römer, who accepted their support while seeking to maintain some distance from their national leadership.
 Salas Römer met with Marcos Pérez Jiménez during the campaign to seek his support, but did not obtain it.
 In the elections, Salas Römer received 2,613,161 votes (almost 40%), against the winner Hugo Chávez, who obtained 56%.

-Later activity

-Throughout Hugo Chávez's government, Salas Römer has maintained firm positions against the government's centralizing tendencies, but has also taken divergent positions with some opposition sectors, which he believes have acted without a strategic vision, too often neglecting the decentralization and citizen empowerment agenda, which in his view is the only option to build a solid democratic alternative.
-Salas Römer is a member of the Mexican Academy of International Law and, since 1999, has been a member of the International Advisory Council of Yale University.